John-Paul-Grace/John-Paul-Grace/README.md

 ### Hi there 👋
+- My Portfolio:
+- 🔭 I’m currently working on
+  a game-night project called Night's In (https://github.com/JFunck1990/Nights-In)
+- 🌱 I’m currently learning
+  about web sockets and react.
+I would love to use these to create web games.
+- 📫 How to reach me:
+  gracejohnpaul200@gmail.com or www.linkedin.com/in/John-Paul-Grace/

 <!--
 **John-Paul-Grace/John-Paul-Grace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.